Quantum entanglement and top spin correlations in SMEFT at higher orders: Spin of top quarks

 \section{Spin of top quarks}

 Top quark pairs are unique candidates for spin polarization and spin correlation measurements.
 Top production at hadron colliders involves top quarks with negligible individual spin polarization, but large pair spin correlation with an elaborate phase-space structure.
 In fact, with appropriate cuts, it has been argued that spin correlations become so strong that quantum entanglement can be detected between top pairs \cite{Afik:2022kwm} and, in principle, the violation of Bell inequalities can also be observed \cite{Fabbrichesi:2021npl, Severi:2021cnj, Aguilar-Saavedra:2022uye}.
 Furthermore, the spin de-correlation time from non-perturbative strong effects, of order $m_t \, \Lambda^{-2}_{\text{ QCD}}$, is much larger than the top lifetime, so top quarks decay before their initial spin state is lost in the environment.
 In fact, since the hadronization timescale, $\Lambda_{\text { {QCD}}}^{-1}$, is also about one order of magnitude larger than the top lifetime, tops behave like free, spinning particles.
-Thanks to the chiral nature of weak interactions, the momenta of daughters emerging from the decay of tops are correlated with the spin of the initial top, with the decay width given at LO by:

-where $\alpha_X$ is a parameter known as {\it spin analyzing power} of particle $X$, and $\theta_X$ is the angle between the original top spin and the direction of the emitted $X$ in the top rest frame.
-As a result of this effect, individual decay products can be considered as proxies for the spin of the corresponding top quarks, and correlations between different decay products as proxies for those between the top quark spins.

 The spin state of a $t \bar t$ pair is described by the density matrix:

 where the first term in each tensor product refers to the top and the second term to the anti-top.
 The parameters entering \eqref{rho} have the physical interpretation of being the expectation values of individual spins and spin correlations,